afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

     Create:
-        users can be created and added to the users table creatures can be added into the userCreatures db
+        users can be created and added to the users table creatures can be added into the userCreatures db userAnswers are created as the user takes the quizes
     Read:
         answers are pulled from the answers table for the quiz creatures are pulled from the creatures table for selection